RhymeForge · Word page

 Why chain rhymes the way it does

-Chain sits on a long-a that lifts the line, transcribed /eɪ/ in our engine, and lets the line ring through a nasal.
-In our 54,000-word dictionary the perfect-rhyme pool returns 107 matches, family rhymes 36, additive and subtractive together 287, assonance 5,580, and consonance 795.
+Chain sits on a long-a that lifts the line, transcribed /eɪ/ in our engine, and trails through a nasal hum.
+In our 54,000-word dictionary the perfect-rhyme pool returns 138 matches, family rhymes 45, additive and subtractive together 426, assonance 7,044, and consonance 1179.
 That's a generous landscape on both axes.
 A song can stay in strict rhymes across a verse without repeating itself, then drop into family rhymes for the bridge.
-In practice: start at the top of the perfect column, scan family next, and reach for the assonance pool when the strict matches feel worn.
-A lyric that uses only strict rhymes for chain tends to read as dated; the contemporary ear forgives — and often prefers — the slant.
+How to use it: hold the strict matches for the moments the listener expects, and use the slants to surprise where they don't.
+Chain pairs especially well with assonance because the vowel column is deeper than the consonant column.

 More songwriting tools